 See recipe card for quantities.

-I've included some step-by-step images.
+I've included some step-by-step images so you can make your own Starbucks matcha latte at home (without all the extra sugar)!
 I know for me, I love having visual guides.
 I hope this helps!

-Using a handheld frother, combine cold or room temperature water and matcha powder.
+Using a handheld frother, combine cold water or room temperature water and matcha powder.
 Set aside.

-In a small cup, combine heavy cream and raspberry infused syrup with the same handheld frother.
+In a small cup or small bowl, combine heavy cream and raspberry infused syrup with the same handheld frother.

-Add milk of choice to a tall glass filled with ice.
-Pour matcha over the milk.
+Add milk of choice to a tall glass filled with ice cubes.
+Pour matcha mixture over the milk.

 Top off with the raspberry cold foam.
 Sip and enjoy!